Look who’s driving now: Your teen!

 Very soon my second teenage daughter will be behind the wheel.
 (Gasp!)
 Recently, a friend who has a daughter enrolled in the classroom portion of driver’s education asked some of us more experienced parents how we prepared ourselves and our teens for the responsibility of driving.
 Here are some helpful tips:

 1. Make a contract to emphasize driving is a privilege, not a right.
-Use the parent-teen driving contract found on the …Continue reading →
+Use the parent-teen driving contract found on the …Click here to continue reading

 Listen to teens and watch their behavior.

 “If I am not thin enough, no one will like me,” “I am always lonely,” “I can’t tell my parents because they will worry, and I can’t tell my friends because they will think I am crazy.”
 These are statements I often hear from teen girls I counsel.